 Using the same mixing bowl.
 Clean the bowl and make the dressing by whisking together the Dijon mustard, honey, and parsley with salt and pepper.

-The vegetables and salmon will be ready when the salmon has reached an internal temperature of 145 degrees Fahrenheit using a meat thermometer and golden brown.
+The vegetables and salmon will be ready when the salmon has reached an internal temperature of 145 degrees Fahrenheit using a meat thermometer and is golden brown.

 Remove the baked salmon and vegetables from the oven and brush the salmon filets with some of the sauce.